When is the best time to start travel-training my child?

 There is no such thing as a generic travel-training program.
 Each program is designed taking into account an individual’s unique needs and characteristics.
 Individuals will progress at their own pace and by using the correct travel-training techniques will learn to travel safely and proficiently.

 Yes.
-Stranger-danger must be included in all travel-training programs.
+Stranger-awareness must be included in all travel-training programs.
 In the workshops and face-to-face training we provide advice and tips about the way to teach this important skill.

 I’m from the USA.
 Can I use your on-line travel-training advisory service?